-Homework Assignment (20% of final grade, 40 pts.- 20 pts each)
+Papers (25% of final grade, 25 pts. each)

-Two written assignments are required during the semester.
+Two written assignments are required during the session.
 Each assignment involves library research analysis of assigned topic, integration of information covered in the course culminating in a well-written six to eight (6-8) page paper.
 All papers must be submitted to Canvas on or before the due date.
 Late papers will be docked one letter grade for every day it is late.
-Further details regarding each assignment will be provided in class.
+Further details regarding each assignment will be provided in the Assignment Page in Canvas.

-Two writing assignments require students to demonstrate their understanding of the course content learning outcomes (CLO'S 1-6).
-Other experiences that develop mastery of the outcomes include online group discussions, exercises analyzing case vignettes, documentary film reviews, class discussions, and an observation in either a dependency, family, or criminal court.
+The two writing assignments require students to demonstrate their understanding of the course content learning outcomes (CLO'S) 1-6.
+Other experiences that develop mastery of the outcomes include online group discussions, exercises analyzing case vignettes, and documentary film reviews.

-Homework Assignment #1: Child Maltreatment- Students will read the book Sapphire, (1996) Push, as the case study for illustrating concepts.
+ASSIGNMENT No. 1: Child Maltreatment (CM) Students will read the book Sapphire, (1996) Push, as the case study for illustrating concepts.
 New York, NY.
-Vintage Books, Random House (176 pgs) ISBN: 0-679- 44626-5
+Vintage Books, Random House (176 pgs) ISBN: 0-679-44626-5

-Homework Assignment #2: Intimate Partner Violence (IPV)- The second paper requires researching to theories in regards domestic violence.
-Assignment details to be provided in class.
+ASSIGNMENT No. 2: Intimate Partner Violence (IPV) The second paper requires researching two theories and how they may be applied to domestic violence.
+Assignment details are provided via Canvas.